Perpetual Boards (also called evergreen boards) are ideal for workflows that don't follow a strict sprint or time-boxed cycle.

 To view a particular perpetual board, navigate to the desired board through your folders view (1).

 Select the board you wish to see.
-Perpectual boards are listed along the top.
+Within a folder, perpetual boards are listed under the Perpetual Boards header and cycle boards under the Cycle Boards header.
 Click go on the desired board (2).
-Cycle based boards are listed in the next row down.

 There are multiple ways to view your selected board.